scalabli/quo/docs/testing.rst

 Basic Testing
 -------------

-The basic functionality for testing Click applications is the :class:`CliRunner` which can invoke commands as command line scripts.
+The basic functionality for testing quo applications is the :class:`CliRunner` which can invoke commands as command line scripts.
 The :meth:`CliRunner.invoke` method runs the command line script in isolation and captures the output as both bytes and binary data.